 What is a Business Valuation Multiple

-In the case above, you’ll see that the DCF value of your business comes out to almost exactly the same as what a 5X multiple on cash flow would appraise it at.
-If an M&A advisor thought that it would be more valuable, they could increase the future growth rate, decrease the discount rate or increase the multiple they are applying to the business.
+In the case above, you’ll see that the DCF value of your company comes out to almost exactly the same as what a 5X multiple on cash flow would appraise it at.
+If an M&A advisor thought that it would be more valuable, they could increase the future growth rate, decrease the discount rate or increase the multiple they are applying to the company.
 All three would have the same effect.

 What is EBITDA